spiffe/spire-tutorials/k8s/envoy-jwt-opa/README.md

 svc_spiffe_id == "spiffe://example.org/ns/default/sa/default/frontend-2"
 ```

 Save the changes and exit.
 The `backend-update-policy.sh` script resumes.
-The script applies new version of the ConfigMap and the restart the `backend` pod to pick up the new rule.
+The script applies new version of the ConfigMap and then restarts the `backend` pod to pick up the new rule.
 Wait some seconds for the deployment to propagate before trying to view the `frontend-2` service in your browser again.
 Once the pod is ready, refresh the browser using the correct URL for the `frontend-2` service (e.g. `http://35.222.190.182:3002`).
 As a result, now the page shows the account details for user _Alex Fergus_.